sedouard/flocker/docs/using/tutorial/moving-volume-tutorial.rst

 The next step is to create two Docker containers on one of the hosts.
 One container has a Python web application and the other has a Redis server, which stores its data on a volume.

 Now you can try our simple tutorial: a Python web application and a Redis server.
-To begin with you'll need to download our sample yaml files:
+To begin with you'll need to download our sample ``YAML`` files:

 .. container:: hidden